LivePersonInc/developer-center/pages/Documents/RichMessaging/WhatsAppBusinessMessagesTemplates/reply-button-template.md

 ### Title

 Title is a textual header for the reply message.
-Since the title is part of the body message, using a image and a title (header) is supported.
-Furthermore the header length limit is the same as the body lenght as described by the Meta documentation.
+Since the title is part of the body message, using an image and a title (header) at the same time is supported.
+Furthermore the title length is not limited to the length of header described in the <a href="https://developers.facebook.com/docs/whatsapp/on-premises/reference/messages#header-object">Meta documentation</a>

 <table>
   <thead>